stefan52a/care-by-circles/README.md

 2. Clone or download and run **npm install**

-(and if you want then **node app** to start the web application)
+(and if you want then **node app** to start the web application  (WIP))

-3. install mongodb:
-https://docs.mongodb.com/manual/administration/install-community/
+3. Install and run mongodb locally: https://docs.mongodb.com/manual/administration/install-community/

+4. Run a regtest server, e.g.:
+docker run -d -p 8080:8080 junderw/bitcoinjs-regtest-server

-4. Run the server
+5. Run the Oracle server
 node oracle.js    # or use your favorite debugger

-5. Run a client or a test:
-node clientTest   # or use your favorite debugger
+6. Run a client or a test e.g.: cd test node clientTest   # or use your favorite debugger